devleaks/TouchPortal-X-Plane-UDP/README.md

     }
 ```

+The above JSON fragment dynamically creates a Touch Portal state named "Pause".

-The formula establishes the link between the X-Plane dataref value (always a float when fetched through X-Plane UDP API)
+The formula establishes the link between the X-Plane dataref value(s)
+(always a float when fetched through X-Plane UDP API)
-and the Touch Portal state value:
+and the value of the Touch Portal state.

-The formula is an expressions potentially combining several datarefs use reverse polish notation (RPN):
+The formula use reverse polish notation (RPN).
+The formula potentially combines several datarefs into a single state value.

-    The formula `(2 x variable-name) + 3` is written `{$variable-name$} 2 * 3 +` in RPN.
+Using RPN, the formula `(2 x variable-name) + 3` is written `{$variable-name$} 2 * 3 +`.

-To avoid bringing new confusing syntax, the Touch Portal X-Plane UDP Plugin uses the same convention.
+To avoid bringing new confusing syntax, the Touch Portal X-Plane UDP Plugin uses the same convention
+as the Touch Portal server application: It uses RPN, and variables are isolated in framing `{$` and `$}`.

 The formula containing datarefs will use similar convention.
 In a formula, a dataref will be referenced `{$dataref/path/in/simulator$}`.

-For exemple, if the dataref `sim/cockpit2/gauges/actuators/barometer_setting_in_hg_pilot` gives the barometric pressure in inches of mercury,
+For exemple, if the dataref `sim/cockpit2/gauges/actuators/barometer_setting_in_hg_pilot`
+gives the barometric pressure in inches of mercury,
 the following formula convert the pressure in hecto-Pascal (and round it with 0 decimal):
 ```
     {